Eclso/Eclso.github.io/_posts/2025-09-1-TFCCTF-Webless.md

  5. END

 ## Conclusion
-Really cool technique.. took a shower to figure it out myself tho.
+Really cool technique.. took a shower to figure it out tho.
 Felt really good to solve this one.
 This technique made me go wtff and i thought why not share it.
 Bye Byee! xxx0xxxx
 ## Solution

 ```html